King Henry II

 Changing the relationship between church and monarchy had also been on Henry’s agenda.
 He introduced his own courts and magistrates, roles traditionally played by the church.
 He often rejected any Papal influence in order to enhance his own royal authority over the church.

 The 1160s were dominated by Henry’s relationship with Thomas Becket.
 After the death of Theobald, Archbishop of Canterbury in 1161, Henry wanted to exert his control over the church.
-He appointed Thomas Beckett, who was at the time his chancellor, to the position.
+He appointed Thomas Becket, who was at the time his chancellor, to the position.
 In Henry’s eyes he thought this would place him in charge of the English church and he would be able to retain power over Becket.
 However, Becket seemed to change in his role and became a defender of the church and its tradition.
 He consistently opposed and quarrelled with Henry, not allowing him to assert royal authority upon the church.

 By the year 1170 Henry’s relationship with Becket had deteriorated still further and during a session of royal court he is supposed to have said, ‘someone rid me of this turbulent priest.’
 These words were misinterpreted by a group of four knights who proceeded to murder Thomas Becket in front of the high alter at Canterbury Cathedral.
 This event caused shockwaves throughout Christian Europe and has tended to overshadow the great things Henry managed to achieve.